Hamza Yassin

-Hamza Ahmed Yassin (born 22 February 1990) is a British wildlife cameraman and presenter, known for his role as Ranger Hamza on the children's television channel CBeebies and his work on shows such as Countryfile and Animal Park, as well as presenting programmes about Scottish wildlife.
+Hamza Ahmed Yassin (born 22 February 1990) is a British wildlife cameraman and presenter, known for his role as Ranger Hamza on the children's television channel CBeebies, his work on shows such as Countryfile and Animal Park and for presenting programmes about Scottish wildlife.
 In 2022, he won the twentieth series of the BBC contest Strictly Come Dancing alongside Jowita Przystał.

 Early life and education

 Yassin was born in Sudan on 22 February 1990.
 His parents worked as gynaecologists.
 The family moved to Northampton in the UK when Hamza was eight years old.
 When he arrived in the UK, he only spoke four words of English: he began to learn the language by watching David Attenborough's series The Life of Birds.
 After being diagnosed as dyslexic as a teenager while a student at Wellingborough School, he was supported throughout the rest of his studies.
 He went on to achieve a degree in Zoology with Conservation from Bangor University and a Masters in Biological Photography and Imaging from the University of Nottingham.